hds-sandbox/bulk_RNAseq_course/develop/index.md

 ## Goals

 By the end of this workshop, you should be able to analyse your own bulk RNAseq count matrix:

 -   Normalize your data.
 -   Explore your samples with PCAs and heatmaps.
 -   Perform Differential Expression Analysis.
 -   Annotate your results.

 ## Syllabus

-1. Introduction to bulk-RNASeq
+1. Course Introduction
 2. Setup
 3. Experimental planning
-4. Intro to the data
+4. Data Explanation
-5. Preprocessing overview
+5. Preprocessing
-6. RNAseq data
+6. RNAseq counts
 7. Exploratory analysis
 8. Differential Expression Analysis
 9. Functional Analysis
 10. Summarized workflow

 ## Workshop prerequisites

 -   Knowledge of R, Rstudio and Rmarkdown.
 It is recommended that you have at least followed our workshop [R basics](https://github.com/Center-for-Health-Data-Science/FromExceltoR_2022)
 -   Basic knowledge of RNAseq technology
 -   Basic knowledge of data science and statistics such as PCA, clustering and statistical testing

 ## Intended use